HomeMy WebLinkAbout1936-01-21 249

 seconded the motion and it was so voted.

-' on relief for some time, Mr. Mitchell reported that both
+on relief for some time, Mr. Mitchell reported that bath

 he and his niece, 47 years of age, are in need of dental

 attention.
-Mr. Morrisont's niece has always been with
+Mr. Morrison's niece has always been with Morrison

 dental attention be given both persons and charged to